rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 `<container> <type-2> A </type-2> B </container> C`

-In addition to that, there needs to be sufficient reason to choose this pattern over the pattern of a type-2 sectioning node.
+In addition to that, and due to a certain amount of "symmetry", there needs to be sufficient reason to choose this pattern over the pattern of a type-2 sectioning node.
 That is, because subtree `A` could then be understood to be the actual sectioning node.

 ### next sibling of an ancestor